bellcom/display/README.md

 ```

 ### Installation - step 3 - Using Lets encrypt - Certbot for SSL
 Lets encrypt needs a valid domain.
-As this installation does. :-)
+As does this installation. :-)
-If you want to use certbot (recommended - but it can be blocked by your domain provider)
+Lets encrypt could be blocked by your domain owner
-To use certbot for SSL (as root)
+To install via lets encrypt with a valid domain for your server do:

 ```bash
 certbot
 ```